rohan-khaire25/Franka_emika_panda/Readme.md

 ## Ubuntu ##

 ## Install Docker ##
-- Follow the "Install using the repository" appraoch to install docker using the link below.
+- Follow the "Install using the repository" approach to install docker using the link below.
 - Install the [Docker](https://docs.docker.com/engine/install/ubuntu/) for Ubuntu.

 # Run ROS package #